anuarun88/AnuArun88/README.md

 <br />
 <br />
-I'm a Test Analyst with 2 years of experience in Manual testing and Test Automation.
-I love QA.
-The process, getting into the details.
-A career in software testing is very challenging but satisfying, requiring you to solve the problem, manage the risk, and improve quality.
-Software testing is about improving the quality, by looking at the product from different angles, with different perspectives, and testing it with different expectations.
+I'm a Test Analyst with 2 years of experience in Manual testing and Test Automation. <br/>I love QA.
+The process, getting into the details.<br/> A career in software testing is very challenging but satisfying, requiring you to solve the problem, manage the risk, and improve quality.<br/>Software testing is all about improving the quality, by looking at the product from different angles, with different perspectives, and testing it with different expectations.

 <br />
 <br />